 - 1 lime juiced

-- 2-6 tbsp sriracha (adjust to your own spice preference, I like a lot!)
+- 2-3 tbsp sriracha (to your own spice preference)

-- 3 tbsp water to thin the sauce (use more if needed)
+- 3 tbsp water to thin the sauce if needed (use 1 tbsp at a time)

 - Cover the vermicelli noodles in boiling water and leave for 3-5 minutes. (check the package instructions, this can vary).
 Then drain them and rinse with cold water.